suriyadeepan/suriyadeepan.github.io/_posts/2016-06-28-easy-seq2seq.markdown

 ## Web Interface

-This blog post, [Flask : Quick Start](http://suriyadeepan.github.io/2016-06-07-flask-intro/) should help you setup flask in virtual environment.
+[Flask : Quick Start](http://suriyadeepan.github.io/2016-06-07-flask-intro/) should help you setup flask in virtual environment.
 I've built a tiny Flask app that provides a chat interface to the user, to interact with our *seq2seq* model.
 It is so tiny, that I'm putting it here as a code snippet.
 The reply method in the code is called via an AJAX request from [index.js](https://github.com/suriyadeepan/easy_seq2seq/blob/master/ui/static/js/index.js).
 It sends the text from user to our seq2seq model via the decode_line method, which returns a reply.
 The reply is passed to *index.js* and rendered as text in the chatbox.

 {% highlight python %}
 from flask import Flask, render_template, request